Understanding Rurality: A Foundation for Rural Education Leaders

 The Diversity of Rural Communities

 One of the most eye-opening lessons I learned early on is that rural is not a monolith.
 The people who live and work in rural communities are as diverse as the landscapes they inhabit.
 In some rural areas, you might find a close-knit, multi-generational community of ranchers or farmers, like the Malpai Ranch in the San Bernardino Valley where I spent much of my childhood.
-In other rural settings, such as Alaska, you might encounter a
+In other rural settings, such as Alaska, you might encounter a predominantly Indigenous population living in remote conditions with limited access to modern amenities.

 This diversity extends to the assets that rural communities bring to the table.
 Some rural areas may be rich in natural resources, while others may have a strong tradition of craftsmanship or agricultural expertise.
 In my former district, for instance, the community’s strength lies in its deep connection to the land and its strong sense of cultural identity.
 These assets are vital to the success of the school because they oƯer a foundation upon which to build educational programs that resonate with the students and their families.